 - Lenders require two years tax returns, two years W-2s, and most recent paycheck stubs

-- However, besides just seeing their recent paycheck stubs, mortgage underwriters will require verification of employment for mortgage which is also called VOE
+However, besides just seeing their recent paycheck stubs, mortgage underwriters will require employment verification which is also called VOE.

 Types Of Verification Of Employment For Mortgage

-There are two types of verification of employment for mortgage.
+There are two types of verification of employment during the mortgage process.